 In case a woman is pregnant and the tilt of uterus is beyond a certain limit, she may experience discomfort and pain while emptying her bladder.
 If a pregnant woman has an anteverted uterus, she must visit a gynaecologist on experiencing severe back pain or irritations in the abdominal region.

-An interesting fact that may leave you surprised is that a woman with an anteverted uterus is pregnant, her baby bump may become visible sooner than expected.
+An interesting fact that may leave you surprised is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
 It could be visible even before she completes her 12 weeks into a pregnancy.

 How Is an Anteverted Uterus Diagnosed?

 An anteverted uterus can be diagnosed using the following two methods: